isc-projects/bind9/doc/arm/reference.rst

    The default :any:`address_match_list` is `any`, which means that accepting PROXYv2 is allowed on any interface.

-   The option is useful in cases when you need to have precise control over which interfaces PROXYv2 is allowed, as it is the only one that matches against real interface addresses when PROXYv2 headers are used.
-Most of the options that work with interface addresses will use the ones extracted from PROXYv2 headers.
+   The option is useful in cases when a user needs to have precise control over which interfaces allow PROXYv2, as it is the only option that matches against real interface addresses when PROXYv2 headers are used.
+Most options that work with interface addresses use the ones extracted from PROXYv2 headers.

-   You may want to set :namedconf:ref:`allow-proxy` first.
+   It may be desirable to first set :namedconf:ref:`allow-proxy`.

 .. namedconf:statement:: allow-query
    :tags: query